saksham2694/Sorting-visualizer/README.md

 ## How to Use the App

 1. Choose the sorting algorithm you want to visualize from the top bar.
 2. Use the sliders to adjust the number of elements in the array and the sorting speed.
-The maximum number of elements is 310.
+The maximum number of elements is 400 and the minimum is 20.
 3. Click on the "Generate New Array" button to generate a new array with random values.

 ## Technologies Used